wraithan/resume/docs/projects.rst

 ========

 The vast majority of my projects are open source and can be found on GitHub_.
-In here I am going to highlight some of my favorite projects to work on or ones with the coolest premise behind them.
+This is a list of projects I've written or contributed to in some way.
+I love discussing them, so feel free to ask me about them.

 #############
 Read the Docs